Decompositional equivalence: A fundamental symmetry underlying quantum theory: Acknowledgements

 \section{Acknowledgements}

-Thanks to Don Hoffman for encouraging me to think about 1-bit information transfers, and to The Federico and Elvia Faggin Foundation for financial support during the final stages of this work.
+Thanks to Don Hoffman for encouraging me to think about 1-bit information transfers, to The Federico and Elvia Faggin Foundation for financial support during the final stages of this work, and to an anonymous referee for suggestions and an additional reference.